Norhanms/demo-repo2/README.md

 ```

 > git add .
-> git commit -m " updated the readme file with all the expliantion  and add index.html"
+> git commit -m "updated the readme file with all the expliantion  and add index.html"

 ```